 The many responsibilities and conflicts that come with caring for an older person can isolate a caregiver, compromise relationships, and threaten job opportunities.
 They can lead to mounting anger, frustration, guilt, anxiety, stress, depression, and a sense of helplessness and exhaustion.
 These feelings are sometimes called caregiver burnout.
 Burnout can affect anyone at any time but is more likely when the person being cared for cannot be left alone or is disruptive overnight.
-In the worst cases, when caregivers are unaware of or are unable to obtain help, burnout can lead to abandonment and even abuse of the older person (see Elder Mistreatment).
+In the worst cases, when caregivers are unaware of or are unable to obtain help, burnout can lead to mistreatment of the older person, including abandonment and even abuse Elder Abuse read more .

-To determine how to provide the help an older person needs and to avoid caregiver burnout, caregivers often need to talk with different practitioners, including a social worker, a care manager (a specialist trained in making sure that older people receive all the help and care they need—see Geriatric care managers), the primary care practitioner, a nurse, and/or physical and occupational therapists.
+To determine how to provide the help an older person needs and to avoid caregiver burnout Avoiding Caregiver Burnout Some older people have family members, friends, or neighbors who are willing and able to provide help and care.
+Such people may be called caregivers.
+Occasionally, members of religious or other... read more , caregivers often need to talk with different practitioners, including a social worker, a care manager Geriatric care managers Providing medical care to older people can be complicated.
+People often have many different health care practitioners at different locations.
+Travel and transportation issues become more difficult... read more (a specialist trained in making sure that older people receive all the help and care they need), the primary care practitioner, a nurse, and/or physical and occupational therapists.
 Caregivers can also use strategies to prepare themselves for caregiving and to avoid caregiver burnout.